Jacir Palace

 In 2000, a group of Palestinian investors belonging to PEDCAR — which is linked to the Palestinian National Authority — acquired Jacir Palace; they refurbished and renovated it soon after.
-Munib il Masri, father of filmmaker Mai Masri, now owns the Palace.
+Billionaire investor Munib il Masri, father of filmmaker Mai Masri, now owns the Palace.
 However, the hotel was closed down from 2000 to 2005.
 It closed again in 2021 because of the COVID-19 pandemic, and remains closed as of January 2023.